OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

       scheduled or manual refresh updates it.
 The retained/unavailable state and failed-run signal are checked for refresh failures.

 Mocked tests and a populated workflow are **not live GA4 verification**.
-Static markup tests are **not browser visual verification**.
+The Node DOM harness executes real explorer code against rendered fixture markup, but is **not browser visual verification**.
 If SDK downloads, a browser or localhost sockets are unavailable in the testing environment, record those checks as skipped and run them in a capable environment before release.
 Do not replace missing evidence with fixture statistics or an assumed successful run.

 ## Troubleshooting